 When the Scheduler job is run, new users are created as needed and existing users are synchronized with Active Directory.
+For more information, see How Active Directory user synchronization works.

 Creating a Scheduler job to import users from Active Directory